edli/apply-decorator/README.md

 # Decorate decorator

-This decorator will return property descriptor which value is the result of applying function from first argument to decorated function and rest supplied arguments.
+This decorator will return property descriptor which value will be the result of invoking function from first decorator's argument with:
+ - decorated function as first argument
+ - rest decorator's arguments

 Example
 ```